Contact Us for a Free Consultation (213) 542-0979

 Kidnapping for Murder or Sexual Purpose

-Believe it or not, there's a lot of kidnapping cases charged in Los Angeles county, the San Fernando Valley and actually throughout California.
+Believe it or not, there are a lot of kidnapping cases charged in Los Angeles County, the San Fernando Valley, and actually throughout California.

-Those people who are charged with this crime and those people who are family members trying to help somebody charged with kidnapping, are obviously worried that they could potentially get life in prison.
+Those people who are charged with this crime and those people who are family members trying to help somebody accused of kidnapping are worried that they could potentially get life in prison.

 However, a lot of these cases are over-charged.
-Just moving somebody a distance against their will, they can hit you with a kidnapping charge under Penal Code 207 PC.
+Just moving somebody a distance against their will can hit you with a kidnapping charge under Penal Code 207 PC.

 Kidnapping with intent to murder

-Let's say somebody grabs somebody that they intend to kill, throws that person in the trunk of their car and is headed to the woods to kill and bury the person and then the person is caught before they are able to actually commit the murder.
+Let's say somebody grabs somebody that they intend to kill, throws that person in the trunk of their car, and heads to the woods to kill and bury the person, and then the person is caught before they can commit the murder.

 That's the type of kidnapping where the person is going to be looking at a life sentence.